goodmami/wn/docs/api/wn.ic.rst

 Example
 -------

-In the Princeton WordNet, the frequency of a concept like **stone fruit** is not the number of occurrences of *stone fruit*, but also includes the counts of the words for its hyponyms (*almond*, *olive*, etc.) and other taxonomic descendants (*Jordan almond*, *green olive*, etc.).
+In the Princeton WordNet 3.0 (hereafter *WordNet*, but note that the equivalent lexicon in Wn is the *OMW English Wordnet based on WordNet 3.0* with specifier ``omw-en:1.4``), the frequency of a concept like **stone fruit** is not just the number of occurrences of *stone fruit*, but also includes the counts of the words for its hyponyms (*almond*, *olive*, etc.) and other taxonomic descendants (*Jordan almond*, *green olive*, etc.).
 The word *almond* has two synsets: one for the fruit or nut, another for the plant.
 Thus, if the word *almond* is encountered :math:`n` times in a corpus, then the weight (either the frequency :math:`n` or distributed weight :math:`\frac{n}{2}`) is added to the total weights for both synsets and to those of their ancestors, but not for descendant synsets, such as for **Jordan almond**.
 The fruit/nut synset of almond has two hypernym paths which converge on **fruit**:

 1. **almond** ⊃ **stone fruit** ⊃ **fruit**
 2. **almond** ⊃ **nut** ⊃ **seed** ⊃ **fruit**